-As I write this in late March of 2020, we are living in times the likes of which the whole world hasn’t witnessed for over a century; since the Great Influenza Pandemic in 1918.
+As I write this, we are living in times the likes of which the whole world hasn’t witnessed for over a century; since the Great Influenza Pandemic in 1918.
 The spread of COVID-19 across the globe has resulted in national borders being closed with some countries are in complete or partial shut-down or isolation.
 The impact on higher education has been immediate and profound with the cessation of face to face teaching activities, cancellation of formal ‘examination room’ assessments and a mass move to online learning and assessment.

 These rapid changes have created some very specific challenges for the different types of delivery; large lectures, practical classes such as laboratory work, clinical and professional placements, tutorials, etc. Much pedagogic work is being undertaken to ensure that students can not only complete their assessments successfully (having met the necessary learning outcomes) but also, where applicable, to graduate.
 This accelerated move from primarily face to face learning and teaching to remote, online activities may well change the way we engage with students and their learning and teaching experience even after the current crisis subsides.

 Although many students will have experience of remote learning, for the vast majority of students whose primary exposure to learning has been through ‘traditional’ face to face delivery and support, this is a novel and potentially unsettling experience.
 There is much that can be done to help students when their learning and teaching interactions are being delivered exclusively at a distance.
 The US Chronicle of Higher Education published recently a guide produced by the University of Michigan which included advice for students about:

 - Working with a group or team

 - Staying connected to other people